Russia barred from flying flag at Games closing ceremony

 “Some athletes stayed behind later with the hope that they would be walking under the Russian flag.
 I’ve heard athletes say that they were staying just because they wanted to walk with the flag and in our uniform.”

-Former Olympic ice hockey champion Igor Larionov told Reuters it would be hard for Russian players to stand on the podium under the Olympic flag if they won the ice hockey gold medal in their final against Germany later on Sunday.
+Former Olympic ice hockey champion Igor Larionov told Reuters it was hard for Russian players to stand on the podium under the Olympic flag when they won a gold medal.

 “Time needs to pass for the right to have the flag back, I think,” the Russian said.
 “It is difficult for me to understand how any figure skater, hockey player or skier can win gold and stand on the podium without their flag.
 It’s sad.”